backender/marcjuch.li/_posts/2013-04-13-introducing-marcjuchli.md

 - To be more structured
 - To improve my english skills
-- To improve my writer skills
+- To improve my writing skills

 **About:**